aaronfc/unnamed-rts/README.md

 # Unnamed RTS
 Open-source RTS game inspired by Age Of Empires II but much simpler.
+You can see the current status at https://arogigante.itch.io/unnamed-rts

 ## What is this?
 This is a game I will use to learn game development.
 The initial idea is very basic but I intend to construct it in a way that allows me for many further improvements and evolutions.